 YES.
 This is very important to us and we want to provide the best possible service.
 We want our clients to be happy with our services.
 We have high standards for the quality of care provided by Home to the End Society.
 We will have follow-up visits and/or telephone conversations to oversee that these standards are being met, and that the Client is happy with the service.

 Is there a minimum amount of hours required for each service?

 YES.
 All our home care services are offered on a minimum of two (2) hours.
 However, we understand that things happen and on an emergency basis, we will try to accommodate and provide a one (1) hour service.
-There will be a surcharge for this service.
+However, there will be an additional half-hour (0.5) surcharge for this service.

 Do we provide an in-home assessment before starting a service?